lzbk/WESort/README.md

 ------------------------
 Many functionnalities will not be developped in the first versions.
 When modifications are necessary for a given anticipated functionnality, a tag will be added in the code.
 Existing tags are the following:
-* #3d → The current version only works with 2 categories associated to each card (table representation, this tags indicates where to change stuff to expand the number of categories).
+* #3d → The current version only works with 2 categories associated to each card (table representation, this tags indicates where to change stuff to expand the number of categories) ;
+* #render → Improve rendering ;
+* #msg → create constant file with all messages / translation.

 Order in which the javascript files call each other
 ---------------------------------------------------